dmccuskey/DMC-Corona-UI/README.md

 The DMC Corona Widget library is collection of advanced widgets for the Corona SDK.
 They can be used in any size or type of application.

+The module architecture is heavily object-oriented, but each module can be used with any style of coding.
+The OO-nature ensures that the modules can be easily re-used or modified as necessary.

 **Documentation & Examples**

 There are examples and documentation available for the modules.
 Look in the `examples` folder for available examples which can be run directly in the Corona SDK.
 Documentation is online at: [docs.davidmccuskey.com](http://docs.davidmccuskey.com/display/docs/DMC+Corona+Widgets)

 **Questions or Comments**